 If you have been exposed to various Holocaust-based media over the years, some of the types of stories told here may be familiar to you in their broad strokes, but in examining this relatively limited subject form every possible angle Lanzmann turns over some rocks I at least found myself less familiar with.
 A few of his witnesses tell at length the story of a plot by the Resistance for a group of Czech Jews to turn on their Nazi guards at the moment they are herded into the gas chamber, a plot that completely falls apart after a key member kills himself rather than “abandon” his children (“they were dead either way,” a survivor insists).
 He reads at length the Nazi instructions to the company manufacturing the “gas vans” that were used for mobile killings, which included a request for interior lights on the grounds that “complete darkness during the operation invariably leads to screaming,” then pulls out to reveal the company logo on the front of the truck the camera has been riding in (the company, a Swiss truck manufacturer, has since gone out of business).
 He interviews, mostly in one long take, a barber while he cuts a man’s hair, as the man matter-of-factly tells the story of how the Nazis forced him to cut the hair of women as they entered the gas chamber, in order to fool the victims into thinking they were “just getting a hair cut” and to prevent panic.
 He eventually breaks down in tears, asking for the interview to be over.
 “No, you have to do it,” Lanzmann insists.

 Part of the reason this film is nine hours long is that Lanzmann wants to include as little artifice as possible.
 These are the facts, they are indisputable.
 There are long stretches where he interviews people where we hear him asking questions in French, which are then translated into Polish, there’s a response in Polish, which we then hear translated into French.
 None of this is cut out.
 Nor does he do any dubbing into any language, it’s all subtitled as necessary.
 Lanzmann appears to speak French, English, and German, and interviews many of his subjects in these languages.
 He uses a translator for sequences in Polish or Hebrew, and at least one in Italian.
 The title, Shoah, is a Hebrew word meaning “destruction” or “catastrophe.”
 It is sometimes used by Jews to refer specifically to the murder of Jewish people during the Holocaust, as opposed to the murders of other groups that also took place.
-He interviews at least two former Nazi officers using hidden recording equipment, even including the bits where he assures them that they’re demands for no recording have been met.
+He interviews at least two former Nazi officers using hidden recording equipment, even including the bits where he assures them that their demands for no recording have been met.
 During one interview, a former guard’s family members found this equipment and beat up Lanzmann, leaving him in the hospital for a month.
 One might call this practice unethical, but on the other hand these accounts are so historically valuable that there seems no question that Lanzmann did the right thing in these instances.